Get Started with the B2C Commerce API

 • New optional request fields

-• New required request fields that have default values
+• New required request fields with default values

 • Changes to the order of fields in the response body